-In a statutory nuisance investigation, the first formal action would be the service of an abatement notice.
-The nuisance must have been witnessed by the officer for them to serve a notice and/or there must be enough evidence to ensure that the officer can defend an appeal against the notice in the Magistrate's Court.
+In a statutory noise nuisance investigation, the first formal action would be the service of a noise abatement notice.
+The noise nuisance must have been witnessed by the officer for them to serve a notice and/or there must be enough evidence to ensure that the officer can defend an appeal against the notice in the Magistrate's Court.
 The notice will require the person responsible for the nuisance to reduce the impact so that the nuisance no longer exists.
 This will not necessarily stop the activity altogether, the requirement of the law is to abate the nuisance and bring the impact down to a reasonable level.
-For example a notice may restrict the number of fires in a given time period.

 If the premises or person does not comply with the notice, the officer will require the complainant to collect further evidence.
 The officer will then need to witness the breach of the notice, to determine whether an offence has been committed.

 This can sometimes take time to establish and gather sufficient evidence to satisfy the legal team that a prosecution in the Magistrate's Court is appropriate.

 If the Council decides to take the case to court, all the evidence the complainant has collected will be used and the complainant will be expected to appear in court as a witness.
+In certain circumstances the council may seek a Magistrate's Court warrant to enter a premise and abate a nuisance by seizure of equipment/disarming equipment.
 Formal action is the last option.